(Check out the 7-minute video profile of Raymond, made by Columbia College Chicago’s The Student Loop, here.)

 Raymond was one of the six authors who penned the “Gabriel Hunt—-Hunt for Adventure” series for Dorchester Publishing.
 His was the sixth and final entry, entitled HUNT THROUGH NAPOLEON’S WEB (by “Gabriel Hunt”); it appeared as an e-book in 2010, and in print in 2011.

 Two novels “from the vault” were published as e-books in 2011: TORMENT–A LOVE STORY, a supernatural thriller, and ARTIFACT OF EVIL, a thriller blending modern day crime, historical characters, and fantasy.

 Raymond co-wrote HOMEFRONT—THE VOICE OF FREEDOM with screenwriter/director John Milius (“Apocalypse Now” co-writer, “Conan the Barbarian” director/writer).
 The book is a tie-in “prequel” to THQ’s apocalyptic videogame, and was published in early 2011.
 Another videogame tie-in, HITMAN: DAMNATION, was published in July 2012, based on IO Interactive’s popular HITMAN series.
 DYING LIGHT–NIGHTMARE ROW, a prequel tie-in to Techland’s videogame “Dying Light,” was published in Polish in 2015 and appeared in English in 2016.

-September 2011 saw publication of THE BLACK STILETTO, the first entry in Raymond’s new original thriller series, published by Oceanview Publishing.
+September 2011 saw publication of THE BLACK STILETTO, the first entry in Raymond’s original thriller series, published by Oceanview Publishing.
 The story of a female vigilante in the Eisenhower/Kennedy eras, this “action/adventure tale for women” was called “prime escapism” in a Booklist starred review.
 The second book, THE BLACK STILETTO: BLACK & WHITE, was published late May 2012.
 The third book, THE BLACK STILETTO: STARS & STRIPES, was published in April 2013.
 THE BLACK STILETTO: SECRETS & LIES was published in January 2014, and the finale, THE BLACK STILETTO: ENDINGS & BEGINNINGS was published in November 2014.
 An anthology e-book, THE BLACK STILETTO: THE COMPLETE SAGA, was published in 2015 and has been a best-seller on all digital platforms.
-The serial was optioned by ABC Studios in 2015 for a possible television series to be produced by actress/producer Mila Kunis, but is now in development by others as a feature film.
+The serial was optioned by ABC Studios in 2015 for a possible television series to be executive produced by actress/producer Mila Kunis, but is now in development by others as a feature film.